-River that may be used by CB DPS subadults or adults.
-Further, the action is not expected to reduce the river by river distribution of Atlantic sturgeon.
-Any effects to distribution will be minor and temporary and limited to the temporary avoidance of the ensonified area.
+The proposed action is not likely to reduce distribution because the actions will not impede Atlantic sturgeon from accessing any seasonal concentration areas, including foraging areas within the action area that may be used by CB DPS subadults or adults.
+Further, the actions are not expected to reduce the river by river distribution of Atlantic sturgeon.
+Any effects to distribution will be minor and temporary and limited to the temporary avoidance of the area where noise levels are higher than 150 dB re 1uPa RMS.

-Based on the information provided above, the death of no more than one CB DPS Atlantic sturgeon over a 5-year period resulting from the proposed construction of a bridge to replace the existing Tappan Zee Bridge, will not appreciably reduce the likelihood of survival of the CB DPS (i.e., it will not decrease the likelihood that the species will continue to persist into the future with sufficient resilience to allow for the potential recovery from endangerment).
+Based on the information provided above, the death of up to 1 CB DPS Atlantic sturgeon over the next 5 years, will not appreciably reduce the likelihood of survival of the CB DPS (i.e., it will not decrease the likelihood that the species will continue to persist into the future with sufficient resilience to allow for the potential recovery from endangerment).
 The action will not affect CB DPS Atlantic sturgeon in a way that prevents the species from having a sufficient population, represented by all necessary age classes, genetic heterogeneity, and number of sexually mature individuals producing viable offspring, and it will not result in effects to the environment which would prevent Atlantic sturgeon from completing their entire life cycle, including reproduction, sustenance, and shelter.
-This is the case because: (1) the death of one subadult CB DPS Atlantic sturgeon over a 5-year period represents an extremely small percentage of the species as a whole; (2) the death of one subadult CB DPS Atlantic sturgeon will not change the status or trends of the species as a whole; (3) the loss of this subadult CB DPS Atlantic sturgeon is not likely to have an effect on the levels of genetic heterogeneity in the population; (4) the loss of this subadult CB DPS Atlantic sturgeon is likely to have such a small effect on reproductive output that the loss of this individual will not change the status or trends of the species; (5) the action will have only a minor and temporary effect on the distribution of CB DPS Atlantic sturgeon in the action area and no effect on the distribution of the species throughout its range; and, (6) the action will have no effect on the ability of CB DPS Atlantic sturgeon to shelter and only an insignificant effect on individual foraging CB DPS Atlantic sturgeon.
+This is the case because: (1) the death of one subadult CB DPS Atlantic sturgeon is an extremely small percentage of the population and will not change the status or trends of the species as a whole; (2) the loss of one subadult will not result in the loss of any age class; (3) the loss of 1 subadult CB DPS Atlantic sturgeon is not likely to have an effect on the levels of genetic heterogeneity in the population; (4) the loss of 1 subadult CB DPS Atlantic sturgeon over a 5 year period is likely to have such a small effect on reproductive output that the loss of this individual will not change the status or trends of the species; (5) the action will have only a minor and temporary effect on the distribution of CB DPS Atlantic sturgeon in the action area and no effect on the distribution of the species throughout its range; and, (6) the actions will have no effect on the ability of CB DPS Atlantic sturgeon to shelter and only an insignificant effect on any foraging CB DPS Atlantic sturgeon.

-In certain instances an action that does not appreciably reduce the likelihood of a species survival (persistence) may affect its likelihood of recovery or the rate at which recovery is expected to occur.
-As explained above, we have determined that the proposed action will not appreciably reduce the likelihood that CB DPS Atlantic sturgeon will survive in the wild.
-Here, we consider the potential for the action to reduce the likelihood of recovery.
-As noted above, recovery is defined as the improvement in status such that listing is no longer appropriate.
-Section 4(a)(1) of the ESA requires listing of a species if it is in danger of extinction throughout all or a significant portion of its range (i.e., "endangered"), or likely to become in danger of extinction throughout all or a significant portion of its range in the foreseeable future (i.e., "threatened") because of any of the following five listing factors: (1) The present or threatened destruction, modification, or curtailment of its habitat or range, (2) overutilization for commercial, recreational, scientific, or educational purposes, (3) disease or predation, (4) the inadequacy of existing regulatory mechanisms, (5) other natural or manmade factors affecting its continued existence.
+In rare instances, an action that does not appreciably reduce the likelihood of a species' survival might affect its likelihood of recovery or the rate at which recovery is expected to occur.
+As explained above, we have determined that the proposed actions will not appreciably reduce the likelihood that the CB DPS will survive in the wild, which includes consideration of recovery potential.
+Here, we consider whether the action will appreciably reduce the likelihood of recovery from the perspective of ESA Section 4.
+As noted above, recovery is defined as the improvement in status such that listing under Section 4(a) as "in danger of extinction throughout all or a significant portion of its range" (endangered) or "likely to become an endangered species within the foreseeable future throughout all or a significant portion of its range..." (threatened) is no longer appropriate.
+Thus, we have considered whether the proposed action will appreciably reduce the likelihood that shortnose sturgeon can rebuild to a point where the CB DPS of Atlantic sturgeon is no longer in danger or extinction through all or a significant part of its range.